Seyed Hossein Mousavian: Ambassador to Germany

 Mousavian was Iran's Ambassador to Germany from 1990 to 1997.
-Four Iranian dissidents were murdered at Berlin's Mykonos restaurant in 1992, and five years later a German court concluded that Iran's Special Affairs Committee had ordered the murders, and that the supreme leader, president, foreign minister and intelligence minister of Iran were all active members of that committee.
+Four Iranian dissidents were murdered at Berlin's Mykonos restaurant in 1992, and five years later, a German court concluded that Iran's Special Affairs Committee had ordered the murders and that the supreme leader, president, foreign minister, and intelligence minister of Iran were all active members of that committee.
 The court found an Iranian intelligence officer and three Lebanese men guilty and issued an arrest warrant for Iran's intelligence minister.
 Also, Germany expelled four Iranian diplomats and asked that Mousavian be recalled to Iran; he did return to Tehran shortly thereafter.
 After the issuance of the arrest warrant for the intelligence minister, which Mousavian described as an insult to the entire population of Iran, Iranian news agencies made veiled threats against Germans abroad.
 Mousavian echoed, saying that if European nations kept treating Iran as America and Israel did, then they would be treated the same way by Iran.

+In 1995, a dossier published in Berliner-Zeitung reported that Iranian intelligence service members from the Ministry of Intelligence of the Islamic Republic of Iran resided at the embassy in Bonn and were "active throughout Europe".
+The US State Department spokesman Nicholas Burns said the court ruling "corroborates our long-held view that Iran's sponsorship of terrorism is authorized at senior levels of the Iranian government."
+The EU invited its other 14 members to recall their ambassadors from Tehran similarly to Germany.
+This marked the first time that a Western court directly implicated Iran's top leadership in the killing of Iranian dissidents who have sought refuge in the Europe.
+Iranian opposition figures say at least 20 people in European countries have been killed by hit squads operating on Tehran's instructions since the Islamic theocracy took power in 1979.

-It was also during Mousavian's ambassadorial tenure that the Salman Rushdie affair took place, and Mousavian went on German radio to announce that Iran would not lift its fatwa against the writer.
+During Mousavian's ambassadorial tenure, the Salman Rushdie affair took place, and Mousavian went on German radio to announce that Iran would not lift its fatwa against the writer.

 In the same interview, he expressed skepticism that Germany would risk its trade relations with Iran by protesting the Rushdie fatwa.
 Because of this statement, Social Democratic politician Freimut Duve called for Mousavian's expulsion, saying that he had, in effect, publicly expressed agreement with the fatwa; politicians from other parties echoed Duve's call.
 The German Foreign Ministry, moreover, summoned Mousavian to a meeting.

+During Mousavian's tenure, 24 Iranians were assassinated in Europe.
+In 1997, a German court concluded that the Iranian leadership, including the foreign ministry, masterminded the murders and that the headquarters for plotting them was the Iranian embassy.
+During the trial, Abolghasem Mesbahi, a former spy from the Islamic Republic of Iran, testified that “Mousavian was involved in most of the crimes that took place in Europe."

+In a 1997 interview with the German Taz Daily, Mousavian expressed support for Hamas and Hizbullah.